codifice/blog/content/posts/2020-02-16-building-a-rpi-k8s-cluster/index.md

 * 1 x [RPi Passive Cooling Case](https://amzn.to/39OoKUn)
 * 1 x [USB Ethernet Adapter](https://amzn.to/2SYK1nt)

-> I also brought a Quieter 120mm fan to replace the brightly coloured jet turbine that came with the cluster case [Noctua 120mm Silent Fan](https://amzn.to/2uMHmFu)
+> I also brought a Quieter 120mm fan to replace the brightly coloured jet turbine that came with the cluster case [Noctua 120mm Silent Fan](https://amzn.to/2uMHmFu).
+If anyone follows suit, I needed to rewire the power headers for the fan (black => black , red=> yellow - remove the blue and green wires)

 {{< imgproc kit-pic Fill "650x200" >}}
 Mass Amazon Delivery :)
+{{< / imgproc>}}

+{{< imgproc rpi-assembled Fill "650x600" >}}
+Cluster Assembled
+{{< / imgproc>}}

+Assemblig the RPi's is fairly straight forward and a few warranty-voiding minutes with a hot glue gun, I'd mounted the USB Charger and 5 Port Switch, Gateway/Cache RPi and USB ethernet adapter to the chassis.
+The result isn't the neatest bit of work, but it only needs a single power cable and an optional ethernet cable to "install".

+{{< imgproc rpi-wires Fill "650x600" >}}
+USB and Ethernet cables wiring
+{{< / imgproc>}}

+My plan is to hang the cluster from hooks under a desk by it's handle so all in the assembly was pretty easy and successful.
+Now comes the configuration and setup :).

+{{< imgproc rpi-hung Fill "650x600" >}}
+Cluster Hung from Handle
 {{< / imgproc>}}